MeteoSwiss/nwp-fdb-polytope-demo/README.md

 ### Virtual Environment

 With this approach you create an environment that you can run as a jupyter kernel.
-Setup takes longer, but you can make changes to the environment and persist changes to the notebooks.
+Setup takes longer, but you can easily make changes to the environment and persist changes to the notebooks.

 This assumes you already have spack, conda, and poetry configured.